sangstar/delphi/README.md

 pip install .
 ```

-Loading a model and generating is as easy as this:
+Loading a model and generating is straightforward:

 ```python
 from delphi import GPTNeoX